Paul-Émile Paradan: The Perseverance of a Gold Prospector

 Agnes Lèbre: The Observer at the Observatory

-At the forefront of the digital revolution, Edmond Baranes has been studying the telecommunications services industry for three decades.
+At the forefront of the digital revolutions, Edmond Baranes has been studying the economics of telecommunications services for three decades.
 A professor of economics at the University of Montpellier, he was elected dean of the Faculty of Economics in 2024.

 Katerina Ioannidou: From Soft Physics to Concrete Applications